-- (a) This rule applies to principals, including without limitation, directors and officers. - (b) Qualification determination. - (I) Upon the Commission's receipt of results obtained from a criminal history record check, Commission staff shall make a qualification determination regarding the applicant's qualification status.
+- (a) This rule applies to principals of a towing carrier, including without limitation, directors and officers. - (b) Qualification determination for towing carrier permit. - (I) Upon the Commission's receipt of results obtained from a criminal history record check, Commission staff shall make a qualification determination regarding the applicant's qualification status.
 In making this determination, Commission staff is authorized to request from the applicant, and the applicant shall provide, additional information that will assist Commission staff in making the determination.
-If an applicant either does not provide such additional information requested by Commission staff, or-a explain why it is unavailable, within 15 days of the request, Commission staff may deny the application. - (II) An application shall be denied, if the applicant has: - (A) a conviction in the state of Colorado, within the five years preceding the date the criminal history record check is completed, of any class 1, 2, or 3 felony under any Title of C.R.S.; - (B) a conviction in the state of Colorado, within the four years preceding the date the criminal history record check is completed, of any class 4, 5, or 6 felony under any Title of C.R.S.; or - (C) an offense in any other state or in the United States that is comparable to any offense listed in subparagraphs (A) through (B) within the same time periods as listed in subparagraphs (A) through (B).
+If an applicant either does not provide such additional information requested by Commission staff, or explain why it is unavailable, within 15 days of the request, Commission staff may deny the application. - (II) An application for a towing carrier permit shall be denied, if the applicant has: - (A) a conviction in the state of Colorado, within the five years preceding the date the criminal history record check is completed, of any class 1, 2, or 3 felony under any Title of C.R.S.; or